kerrym1/gatsby-starter-foundation/src/content/pages/index.md

 slug: /
 title: Alayna Tillman
 tagline: Technical Writer
-featuredImage: /assets/toa-heftiba-0rlfirsdvzu-unsplash.jpg
+featuredImage: /assets/cmu-wordmark-square-w-on-r.png
 cta:
   ctaText: Know more
   ctaLink: /about
 ---

-# Content Marketer

-## Who am I?
+# Who am I?

 I graduated with a Bachelor of Science in Business Administration with an additional major in Professional Writing from Carnegie Mellon University in the spring of 2022.
 I am a current masters student pursing a Masters of Professional Writing at Carnegie Mellon.
 My time in the undergraduate program encouraged me to explore my interest in public relations and the publishing industry further.